usgs/groundmotion-processing/docs/processing-steps/reading.md

 familiar to seismologists.
 Many of the older formats were written using FORTRAN, and so are fixed-width, 80 character wide text formats.

-gmprocess provides readers for many of these formats.
+`gmprocess` provides readers for many of these formats.
 Each reader is a package under the `gmprocess/io` directory in the repository, where that package contains at least one module called `core.py`, which implements at least two
 functions:

- - is_FORMAT: Where FORMAT is the name of the package (knet, geonet, etc.) This function returns True if the input file is of that format, False otherwise.
+ - `is_FORMAT` -- Where FORMAT is the name of the package (knet, geonet, etc.)
+   This function returns True if the input file is of that format, False otherwise.
- - read_FORMAT: This function returns a list of StationStream objects for each file.
+ - `read_FORMAT` -- This function returns a list of StationStream objects for each file.
 Some formats contain many channels of data in one file, some only have one per file.

-gmprocess provides a wrapper around all of these readers called `read_data`, which dynamically discovers the format and attempts to read in the data.
+`gmprocess` provides a wrapper around all of these readers called `read_data`, which dynamically discovers the format and attempts to read in the data.
 Users should prefer this method of reading in data files.

 ## Supported Formats